cosmos/gaia/docs/docs/governance/proposal-types/param-change.md

 order: 4
 ---

-This documentation also aims to provide guidelines for creating and assessing parameter-change proposals.
+This documentation aims to provide guidelines for creating and assessing parameter-change proposals.

 Drafting and submitting a parameter-change governance proposal involves two kinds of risk: losing proposal deposit amounts and the potential to alter the function of the Cosmos Hub network in an undesirable way.

 ## What parameters can be changed?

 The complete parameters of the Cosmos Hub are split up into different modules, each of which has its own set of parameters.
-Most module's parameters can be updated by submitting a governance proposal.
+Most parameters can be updated by submitting a governance proposal.

 List of modules whose parameters can be changed via governance:
 * x/auth